-You do so when you create companies (giving society value), or buy companies (cheating your way into giving society value.
-It remains perfectly legal though) or any other assets.
+You do so when you create companies (giving society value), or buy companies (cheating your way into giving society value) or any other assets.

-The more value you provide, the more money you make, unless you cheat and do like Warren.
+The more value you provide, the more money you make.

 Through little spending and constant reinvesting into asset acquisition, Warren Buffett’s behavior has created social inequality across society.

-His behavior is permitted by capitalism rules, and solving inequality demands a change of these rules.
+His behavior is permitted by the rules of capitalism and solving inequality demands a change of these rules.

 Practically, nothing prevents you from doing exactly what Warren did, and to become as rich, if not richer.

-Rather, you’ll sit and wait for others to make it for you.
+All you’ll need to do is sit and wait for other people to make money for you.

-Elon Musk actually said during his second passage on Rogan that he is not a fan of Buffett, because he made money by reading company reports which provides zero value to society, and that the world needs makers and builders, not boring readers.
+Elon Musk said during his second passage on Rogan that he is not a fan of Buffett because he made money by reading company reports.
+He said doing so provides zero value to society, and that the world needs makers and builders, not boring readers.

 I’m not a fan of Musk, but I can’t deny I agree with him on this one.